Where to Find the Best Canadian Small-Cap Stocks

 Cronos Group was the first Canadian marijuana stock to gain listing on the Nasdaq (others have followed in its footsteps).
 The company is one of the top Canadian marijuana growers serving that country’s legal cannabis market.
 It has spread its reach through ownership of several smaller operators, each of which maintains its own brand.

-But perhaps the biggest news is a recent $1.8 billion investment (roughly a 45% stake) from tobacco giant Altria (MO).
+There is big news on the partnership front too.
+Shareholders recently approved a U.S. $1.8 billion investment (roughly a 45% stake) from tobacco giant Altria (MO).
 It’s no secret that cigarette smoking is on the decline whereas cannabis is on the rise.
-Together Altria and Cronos are expected to work together on vaporization technology, pre-rolled cannabis products, product standardization and distribution.
+Altria and Cronos are expected to work together on vaporization technology, pre-rolled cannabis products, product standardization and distribution.

 Cronos has been growing quickly.
-Revenue was up 430% in Q2 2018 then another 187% (to $3.76 million) in Q3.
-The pace of growth reflects the early-stage nature of the company, which recorded just $550,000 in the first quarter of the year.
-Cronos is not yet profitable and delivered -$0.04 in EPS in Q3.
-The growth trend strategies to grow patient enrollment, begin bulk sales to other Canadian licensed producers, and export overseas, are working well.
+Revenue is up 325% through the first nine months of 2018.
+That pace of growth reflects the early-stage nature of the company, which has generated just U.S. $10.2 million in revenue over the last nine months.
+EPS over the same time frame is U.S. -$0.04.
+The growth trend illustrates that strategies to grow patient enrollment, begin bulk sales to other Canadian licensed producers, and export overseas, are working well.
+To pull out just one datapoint, kilograms sold in Q3 2018 were up 213%.

-Shares of Cronos were mostly moving sideways from mid-March through mid-August.
-They then rallied well above 10 and hit an all-time high of 13.75 in September.
-A big retreat to 6.8 occurred in October, but a rebound in the sector and then the Altria news has pushed Cronos back up above 12.
 It’s likely to continue to be a high-profile stock that will be volatile at times, but the long-term potential is certainly compelling.
-Cronos has a market cap of $2.3 billion.
+Cronos has a market cap of U.S. $4.2 billion.

 Canadian Small-Cap Stock #4: Jamieson Wellness (JWEL.TO)